2023-24 Earth Grant Students

 A man wearing a t-shirt and blue jacket standing in a lush valley surrounded by mountains

-Karen Ornelas (they/he) is a junior majoring in Natural Resources with a minor in Climate Change and Society, who describes themselves as a "proud, queer, Mexican-American child of immigrants."
+Karen Ornelas (they/he) participated as a junior majoring in Natural Resources with a minor in Climate Change and Society, who describes themselves as a "proud, queer, Mexican-American child of immigrants."
 Karen grew up in the agricultural community of Yuma, AZ, where border politics are part of day to day life.
 Karen spent the previous summer doing on-the-ground restoration projects with Borderlands Restoration Network's BECY program, which convinced them that they would rather be working outside than in an office.
 This experience also informed Karen's understanding of the importance of native plant communities for water retention, erosion control, wildlife health, and even food security.
-Karen will be supporting Flowers and Bullets' Midtown Farm through their Earth Grant internship, supporting both native plant restoration and sustainable agriculture efforts.
+Karen supported Flowers and Bullets' Midtown Farm through their Earth Grant internship, supporting both native plant restoration and sustainable agriculture efforts.
 After college, Karen plans to start their own landscaping business, dedicated to creating food forests and wildlife habitat in people's yards.

 Image